 Transit Tactics: Studying in Cramped Spaces

-Let's be real: the middle seat in coach is a nightmare, not a library.
-Reddit users often vent about the struggle of studying on long journeys and how to actually get stuff done when you're cramped.
-The secret?
+The middle seat in coach is a nightmare, not a library.
+Reddit users often vent about the struggle of studying on long flights and how to actually get stuff done when you're cramped.
 Stop trying to use "classroom" methods in a tiny space.

 When you don't have room to breathe, let alone spread out five highlighters, the active recall vs. re-reading debate is officially over.
 Active recall wins.
 You don't need a desk if you're using a mobile app to quiz yourself.

 The Tray Table Rule: Keep it minimal.
-A tablet or phone and a solid pair of noise-canceling headphones are your best friends.
-Pop on a focus playlist—think lo-fi beats or brown noise—to drown out the crying baby in row 12.
-By shrinking your world down to just your screen and your audio, you can create a "focus bubble" even in a chaotic terminal.
+A tablet or phone and a pair of noise-canceling headphones are essential.
+Pop on a focus playlist, such as lo-fi beats or brown noise, to drown out the crying baby in row 12.
+By narrowing your focus to your screen and audio, you can remain productive even in a chaotic terminal.

 The 15-Minute Micro-Study Method

 The biggest mistake students make on vacation is waiting for a "perfect" two-hour window to study.
-Newsflash: that window isn't coming.
-Instead, you have to hunt for "dead time"—those weird gaps spent in security lines, waiting for an Uber, or hanging out at the boarding gate.
+That window rarely arrives.
+Instead, you have to find "dead time," those gaps spent in security lines, waiting for an Uber, or hanging out at the boarding gate.

 SuperKnowva’s mobile AI turns these short bursts into actual progress.
 Since the AI can condense your massive notes into rapid-fire questions, you can actually learn something meaningful in the time it takes to order a latte.